Don's Helping Hands

 - Maruchan Instant Ramen Soup Cups - the ones in the styrofoam cups, not the packages without a cup because we cannot prepare those without disposable bowls

 - Individually packaged snacks (cookies, chips, chocolate, etc)

 - Fresh Fruit - "soft" varieties preferred like bananas and clementines

 Because many of our guests suffer from dental issues, they cannot enjoy "hard" items (bagels, french bread, hard candy etc.) and these items usually go to waste, please find another use for them.

 - Brown paper lunch bags

-We are entitled to tax exemption when making any purchases.
-Please don't forget to present our Tax Exemption Certificate (available from the Parish Office) at the point of purchase.
+We are entitled to tax exemption when making any purchases, so please don't forget to present our Tax Exemption Certificate (available from the Parish Office or our DHH coordinator) at the point of purchase.
 Once you have delivered purchased items to the rectory, don't forget to turn in your receipt along with a Reimbursement Request Form.